-Before I went to pursue a degree in teaching, I had accomplished a diploma in special needs.
+Before I pursued a degree in teaching, I had accomplished a diploma in special needs.
 Thus I have all the skills to handle students with special needs.
 I always ensure the class is organized and free from distractions, incorporate music and voice inflection to ensure the lesson is enjoyable, and understand the concept.
-I additionally break down the instructions of activity into smaller chunks which every student can manage and understand
+I additionally break down the instructions of activity into smaller chunks that every student can manage and understand

 14. How Will You Engage the Students in Class?

-The interviewer wants to understand your method of teaching, which actively engages the learners.
+The interviewer wants to understand your teaching method, which actively engages the learners.

 Tip #1: Highlight unique incentive policies